Apple Inc. (AAPL) Shares Down Despite Recent Market Volatility

-Apple Inc. (NASDAQ: AAPL)’s stock price has decreased by -1.39 compared to its previous closing price of 150.59.
-Despite this, the company has experienced a -1.68% fall in its stock price over the last five trading sessions.
-Barron’s reported on 03/05/23 that What Reviewers Are Saying About the New Apple iPhone XR
+Apple Inc. (NASDAQ: AAPL)’s stock price has decreased by -0.55 compared to its previous closing price of 155.85.
+Nevertheless, the company has seen a 4.38% surge in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/15/23 that Apple Supplier Foxconn Plans to Rely Less on China for Revenue

 Is It Worth Investing in Apple Inc. (NASDAQ: AAPL) Right Now?

-The price-to-earnings ratio for Apple Inc. (NASDAQ: AAPL) is above average at 25.23x.
-The 36-month beta value for AAPL is also noteworthy at 1.29.
-There are mixed opinions on the stock, with 25 analysts rating it as a “buy,” 6 rating it as “overweight,” 7 rating it as “hold,” and 2 rating it as “sell.”
+Apple Inc. (NASDAQ: AAPL) has a higher price-to-earnings ratio of 26.33x compared to its average ratio,, and the 36-month beta value for AAPL is at 1.29.
+Analysts have varying views on the stock, with 24 analysts rating it as a “buy,” 6 rating it as “overweight,” 7 as “hold,” and 2 as “sell.”

 Sponsored